 authorization.
 Use for institution‐related private activities is often

 permitted.
-For example, running an unauthorized business, doing tax
+For example, running an unauthorized business, doing tax returns or

 Refrain from using ECF for any unauthorized or illegal purposes.
-Such
+Such purposes

-disruption of ECF, attempts to discover or alter passwords or to subvert security systems in ECF or
+attempts to discover or alter passwords or to subvert security systems in ECF or

-in any other computing or network
+in any other computing or network facility.

 The law prohibits unauthorized use of computers; unauthorized access to

-information or programs; destruction or alteration of data or
+information or programs; destruction or alteration of data or interference with

-to commit any of the above.
+any of the above.

-Intentional introduction of any computer virus, Trojan horse, worm or
+Intentional introduction of any computer virus, Trojan horse, worm or similar

 software is an explicit violation of this principle.

-Any unauthorized action which intentionally denies or obstructs access
+Any unauthorized action which intentionally denies or obstructs access for

 another legitimate user to ECF is forbidden.